Memories of My Body: Release

 Memories of my Body premiered at the 75th Venice International Film Festival in 2018; Other international screenings include the 2018 Three Continents Festival in Nantes, France, as well as Teatro Farnese in Rome, Italy, from 23 to 26 May 2019; the screening in Rome was part of the 70th anniversary celebration of Indonesia's diplomatic relationship with Italy.
 It also screened at the Holland Festival from 11 to 12 June 2018, as well as the nearby IFFR in 2019.
 Other festivals screening the film included the Busan International, Hong Kong Lesbian & Gay, Göteborg, Guadalajara International, Vilnius International, Locarno, Frameline, Singapore International, and Tel Aviv International LGBT Film Festival.
 It also screened at the Oldham Theater, Singapore, on 10 January 2020.

 Locally in Indonesia, the film premiered at the 2018 Jogja-NETPAC Asian Film Festival on 13 December.
 It was then theatrically released on 18 April 2019 along with two other Indonesian films, Pocong the Origin and Rumput Tetangga, after a one-month delay in release schedules.
-Due to its taboo topic, the film was only screened in 40 theaters in Indonesia, with each theater playing it between one to three times a day.
+Due to its taboo topic, the film was only screened in 40 theaters in Indonesia, with each theater playing it between one and three times a day.
 Film Indonesia recorded that the film got 8,082 unique viewers in just a week.

 There were two versions of the film distributed by the Indonesian Film Censorship Board (LSF).
 The first version is an edited version of it that is rated 17+ and passed censor on 13 December 2018.
 The second version in unedited one rated 21+ that passed censor on 23 January 2019; nowhere but at the Plaza Indonesia Film Festival on 16 February is the unedited version screened.
 The head of the LSF, Ahmad Yani Basuki, had personal considerations that allowed the film to be qualified for release, and he refused to believe that the LSF's article on the film may indirectly promote LGBT.
 Ahmad stated that the film contains morals that can be taught for a mature individual; he sees the depiction of the masculine character cross-dressing and acting feminine tolerable by the general public.
 Adrian Jonathan Pasaribu of publication Cinema Poetica says that the film is worthy of screening all across Indonesia, reminding the public that the LSF is not responsible for territorial screenings.
 Adrian says that there are no elements of the film that could convert youth to LGBT.

 The film does not screen in typical theatres initially but in film festivals instead, because it does not prioritize money and the box office.
 Ifa says that the film might not be regularly released due to the general public's inability to prioritize a film's art instead of its elements.
 The film needed to be screened at a large festival; thus, it was released at the Venice International Film Festival.

 From 12 to 17 December 2019, Memories of My Body rescreened itself in three CGV Cinema theaters in Jakarta.